 Zaisan Memorial is a significant location in Mongolia with a rich history and cultural significance.
 The hill is located near Bogd Khan Mountain and was once a place of rest and relaxation for pilgrims who came to pay homage to Bogd Khan.
 The mouth of the mountain, known as Ar Zaisan, and the other side, called Uvur Zaisan, were used by the elders of the tribe, known as Zaisans, as a campsite and place of worship.
 At the mouth of Zaisan, there was a temple of the red stream called “Narkhajod Dugan” where 20-30 monks, men and women, would gather with Bogd Khan and Queen Dondogdulam on the 25th of the winter lunar month to give generously.

-One legend about Zaisan Head tells the story of a quarrel between Mount Chingeltei and Mount Bogd Khan.
+One legend about Zaisan Memorial tells the story of a quarrel between Mount Chingeltei and Mount Bogd Khan.
 Bogd Khan Mountain, enraged by Chingeltei’s claim to be bigger and higher, cut off his head and placed it in front of him, commanding that Chingeltei always bow down in front of him.
 Another legend tells of a hole in the valley in front of the Tuul River where evil spirits lived, causing drought and strong winds that damaged the people.
 The organists gathered and decided to cover the hole, taking the top of Chingeltei Mountain, which was a bit higher than the others, to cover it.
 This stopped the calamities that plagued the people and made Chingeltei Mountain flatter on top.

 Memorial Statue of Soviet Soldiers